 Typically, Newegg has the better daily deals on computer components and peripherals.
 However, it should be noted that a lot of Newegg’s best daily deals are tied to using mail-in-rebates.
 And, if you’re like me, mail-in-rebates sound really good when you’re deal hunting, but you always end up forgetting to send them in—which means you end up paying full price for the product in the end.

 So, if you’re going to browse through Newegg’s daily deals, just note that in order to utilize them properly, you need to be proactive on sending in the mail-in-rebates.

 Why You Need to Consider Upcoming CPU & GPU Releases

 More often than not, people who ask when the best time to buy computer parts is are typically wondering when they can get the best deals on components.
-However, the other important factor to consider when trying to determine when the best time to purchase components is, is if there are any major CPU and/or GPU architecture updates or refreshes coming in the near future.
+However, the other important factor to consider when trying to determine when the best time to purchase components is if there are any major CPU and/or GPU architecture updates or refreshes coming in the near future.